marhiru/wsl-lazyvim/README.md

-# Welcome to my Linux terminal setup and config
+# Welcome to my Lazyvim setup and configuration

 ## First of all we need to install HomeBrew for linux (LinuxBrew)